If you have any questions, please contact Risk Services at 510-642-5141 or email@example.com.

 - Feeding and grooming of babies and toddlers (including diaper changes)

-- Holding hands while escorting children below the age of 8
+- Holding hands while escorting children (ex. helping with street crossing)

 - Other brief contact intended to comfort distressed children below the age 12 so long as another adult is witnessing it